bfirner/olympos/README.md

 * * Pick up
 * * Throw
 * * Swing
-* * * This all imply adding objects and an inventory
+* * * This all implies having and wielding objects and an inventory
 * Add visual effects
 * * Some kind of motion indicator?
 * * Some kind of attack indicator?